ntorqulu/taxo_classification/README.md

 **Conclusions:**

-1. **Encoding Optimization:** Different taxonomic levels benefit from different encoding methods - k-mer encoding is best for genus-level classification while 4-row encoding performs better for order-level classification.
+1. **Encoding Optimization:** Different taxonomic levels benefit from different encoding methods - k-mer encoding is best for genus-level classification because it has more data to train while 4-row encoding performs better for order-level classification because the encoding provides more spatial information.

 2. **Phylogenetic Awareness:** Models demonstrate understanding of phylogenetic relationships, predicting proximal classes for unknown taxa.
 This suggests that the models learn evolutionary relationships present in the DNA sequences.

-3. **Practical Application:** The models show potential for gap-filling and correction tasks in incomplete taxonomic databases-
+3. **Practical Application:** The models show potential for gap-filling and correction tasks in incomplete taxonomic databases.

-4. **Model Architecture Insights:** Enhanced MLP consistently outperformed other architectures, likely due to its simpler architecture, dynamic input handling and regularization techniques.
+4. **Model Architecture Insights:** Enhanced MLP consistently outperformed other architectures, likely due to its simpler architecture.

 **Future Hypotheses:**
 - **Taxonomic Hierarchy:** Models may perform better at higher taxonomic levels due to increased training data availability.
 Data augmentation or incorporation of the cascade hierarchical models would benefit the app.